Certifying 3-Edge-Connectivity: Chains as Mader-paths

 Consider any link $L$ of $G_c$.
 Since the extremal edges of $L$ do not form a 2-cut, there is a path in $G-G_c$ connecting an inner vertex on $L$ with a vertex that is either a branch vertex of $G_c$ or a vertex on a link of $G_c$ different from $L$.
 Let $P$ be such a path of minimum length.
 By minimality, no inner vertex of $P$ belongs to $G_c$.
 Note that $P$ is a Mader-path with respect to $G_c$.
 We will show that at least one edge of $P$ belongs to a chain $C$ with $p(C)\in G_c$ and that $C$ can be added, contradicting our choice of $G_c$.

-Let $a$ and $b$ be the endpoints of $P$, let $z$ be the lowest common ancestor of all points in $P$.
+Let $a$ and $b$ be the endpoints of $P$, and let $z$ be the lowest common ancestor of all points in $P$.
 Since a DFS generates only tree- and back-edges, $z$ lies on $P$.
-Since $z \le x$ for all $x \in P$, no inner vertex of $P$ belongs to $G_c$, and the vertex set of $G_c$ is a parent-closed subset of the DFS-tree, $z$ is equal to $a$ or $b$.
+Since $z \le a$ and the vertex set of $G_c$ is a parent-closed subset of the DFS-tree, $z$ belongs to $G_c$.
+Thus $z$ cannot be an inner vertex of $P$ and hence is equal to $a$ or $b$.
 Assume w.l.o.g.~that $z = a$.
 All vertices of $P$ are descendants of $a$.
 We view $P$ as oriented from $a$ to $b$.

 Since $b$ is a vertex of $G_c$, the path $b\rightarrow_T a$ is part of $G_c$ by Lemma~\ref{facts about chain decomposition} and hence no inner vertex of $P$ lies on this path.
 Let $\edge{a}{v}$ be the first edge on $P$.
 The vertex $v$ must be a descendant of $b$ as otherwise the path $v\rightarrow _P b$ would contain a cross-edge, i.e.\ an edge between different subtrees.
 Hence $\edge{a}{v}$ is a back-edge.
 Let $D$ be the chain that starts with the edge $\edge{a}{v}$. $D$ does not belong to $G_c$, as no edge of $P$ belongs to $G_c$.